tapwork/HeapInspector-for-iOS/README.md

 # Why
 Since ARC has been introduced we don't need to manage the `retain` & `release` anymore.
-ARC is very powerful and makes Objective C more stable.
+ARC is very powerful and makes Objective-C more stable.
 ARC decreased the number of crashes and improves the memory footprint.<br> ARC is technically doing a powerful job.
 It knows when to `retain`, `autorelease` and `release`.
 <br>But ARC doesn't think about the overall architecture how to design for low memory usage.
 You should be aware that you can still do a lot of things wrong with your memory (even with ARC).
 You can still get memory pressures or peaks with ARC.
 * You can still create Retain Cycles
 * The `strong` property lifetime qualifier can be misused (i.e. holding an object twice and longer than needed.)